rancher/docs/content/rancher/v2.x/en/v1.6-migration/get-started/_index.md

 ## C. Provision a Cluster and Project

-Begin work in Rancher by provisioning a new Kubernetes cluster, which is similar to an environment in v1.6.
+Begin work in Rancher v2.x by using it to provision a new Kubernetes cluster, which is similar to an environment in v1.6.
 This cluster will host your application deployments.

 A cluster and project in combined together in Rancher v2.x equivalent to a v1.6 environment.
 A _cluster_ is the compute boundary (i.e., your hosts) and a _project_ is an administrative boundary (i.e., a grouping of namespaces used to assign access rights to users).

+There's more basic info on provisioning clusters in the headings below, but for full information, see [Provisioning Kubernetes Clusters]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/).

 ### Clusters